OgiBalboa/sample-api/README.md

 ## Usage

-You can filter, order, group, aggregate data by using query parameters with 1 end point.
+You can filter, order, group, aggregate data by using query parameters with single end point.
 ```
 http://localhost:8000/api/v1/performance_metrics/
 ```